burhanr13/Tanuki3DS/README.md

 <img src=images/logo.png width=100>

-Tanuki3DS is a 3DS emulator for MacOS, Linux and Windows written in C which aims to be simple, fast, and compatible.
+Tanuki3DS is a 3DS emulator for MacOS, Linux, and Windows written in C which aims to be simple, fast, and compatible.
 Currently it can play a decent number of games with reasonable graphics and audio at full speed.
 It also supports some nice features like controller input, fast-forward, video upscaling, and free camera.

 If you want to ask questions or discuss the emulator, join our discord: